angela-m-olson-13/pm-final-project/04-roadmap/prd-and-prototype.md

 ## Prompt-to-prototype sprint
 - **Where did the prototype reveal a gap in my PRD logic? (what I had to update):** The PRD did not cover the situation where the user had a partial checklist completed and the dispatch board reflected the status "Pending - start checklist".
 Also what constituted the checklist was not clear, including what are typically good to auto-default vs having driver check every time.
 - **My prototype, as a link or a screenshot (publish or share from your tool; in Lovable that is Share → Share Preview, in Bolt Publish → Web.
 No share URL?
-Screenshot the working flow):** routelogic-compliance-prototype.html
+Screenshot the working flow):** Prototype created using Claude.
+Link (also found in repo):  routelogic-compliance-prototype.html